yichenwa/2DRoguelike/readme.txt

 w,a,s,d: move up,left,down,right respectively
 p: bring up the pause menu.

-Collaboration Phase: Hello this is Jerry the Collaborator.
+Collaboration Phase: Hi this is Jerry the collaborator.